DEXA Scan

 X-ray of hips.

-Dual-energy x-ray absorptiometry (DEXA or DXA) or a bone mineral density scan, is a radiology test that uses x-rays to look at your bones and measure their density (or strength).
-Most often, the test is used to examine the bones in your spine and hips and in some cases the wrist or forearm.
+Dual-energy X-ray absorptiometry (DEXA or DXA), or a bone mineral density scan, is a radiology test that uses X-rays to look at your bones and measure their density (or strength).
+Most often, the test is used to look at the bones in your spine and hips, and in some cases your wrist or forearm.

 A DEXA scan is used to diagnose osteoporosis (bone loss).
 This test is often done in postmenopausal women as a screening test for osteoporosis or to look at bone health after a diagnosis or injury.